-It's always better to improve something that you understand, being able to know what affect email management is vital for your company.
+It's always better to improve something that you understand, being able to know what affects email management is vital for your company.

 Here are some tips you can use now to improve email management.
-As of the preview problems, we could have listed individual solutions & team-wide solutions.
+As for the preview problems, we could have listed individual solutions & team-wide solutions.

 We've preferred to go over the team-wide solutions as each individual is different.

 Take Action immediately

 It is proven that response time affects customer satisfaction.
 77% of customers say that valuing their time is the most important thing a company can do to bring the best customer experience.

 Even though you don't have the immediate answer, simply set expectations so the customer knows the time he should have to wait before getting a response.

 It will prevent your business from missing conversations.
 A simple quick win: use the power of reminders to bring back conversations to life when needed.